 Where to stay in Malaga

-We rented a one bedroom apartment in Oldtown Malaga.
+We rented a one-bedroom apartment in Oldtown Malaga.
 The bedroom with a kingsize bed and a French balcony was spacious.
-The living room had a dining table for 4 with a kitchenette, foldout couch, a flatscreen, a recliner, and a little terrace.
+The living room had a dining table for 4 with a kitchenette, a foldout couch, a flatscreen, a recliner, and a little terrace.
 The street would be nice and quiet if it weren’t for the Semana Santa processions, which was kind of cool.
 We were met by the stuff that explained everything we needed to know.
 The apartment was located on the top floor.
 The building had an elevator.
 On the floor above us, it was a roof terrace with several sunbeds, high tables and high chairs, and umbrellas.
 Overall good value for money.
 We rented with a company called Living4Malaga, and you can check availability and prices on bookings.com

 If this apartment doesn’t fulfill your needs, you can find something else below.

 There are many things you can do in Malaga.
 Some of them are season based such as Feria de Augusto, the celebration of the return to the Christian ruling in the 14th century which takes place every year on the third week of August.
 Semana Santa celebration with processions takes place every year on Palm Sunday and last until Easter Sunday.
 You can read about the celebration of Semana Santa in Malaga in my article.